revant-io/cdk-cost-limit/README.md

 ### Why?

-Every month, companies and individual contributors face surging cloud bills due to mistakes in their application code, misunderstandings of services pricing model, or even malicious activities.
+Every month, companies and individual contributors face surging cloud bills[^1] due to mistakes in their application code, misunderstandings of services pricing model, or even malicious activities.
 This library shields you from such events.

-> 📖 Have a look at those [AWS billing horror stories aggregated by Victor Grenu](https://unusd.cloud/blog/post-5/)!

 ### How?